 Follow these tutorials to make mouthwatering Beshbarmak.

 The use of willow branches will leave a delicate and charming aroma for fish after grilling.
-Fish used for this food is usually freshwater fish weighing about 4 to 5 kg.
+Fish for this food are usually freshwater fish weighing about 4 to 5 kg.
 In particular, its bone must be large to handle manually when processing efficiently.

-Kazakh people often enjoy this food in the New Year because it is a symbol of prosperity and wealth in Kazakh culture.
+Kazakh people enjoy this food during the New Year because it symbolizes prosperity and wealth in Kazakh culture.
 Furthermore, you can find many different food variants depending on the region and the person processing it.

 Listen to some exciting information about the awesome Nauryz Kozhe.